mieweb/docs/content/rapid-deployment/getting-down-to-basics.md

 </tr>
 <tr>
 <td>3</td>
-<td><br />
-<a href="https://docs.google.com/spreadsheets/d/1a8espCwCKr2iq57b9DSzd-8Kuu-5wP1WwOzr4fSsqSw/edit#gid=1533361337">Provider Users</a> & <a href="https://drive.google.com/open?id=1CofebAnz02InLwE8PxHVRFBfvRbzoSjBajFEk9RjaJ0">Signatures</a> - List all of the physicians, nurse practitioners, physician assistants, and any additional clinician with an NPI, DEA, and/or state license, in the spreadsheet.
+<td><a href="https://docs.google.com/spreadsheets/d/1a8espCwCKr2iq57b9DSzd-8Kuu-5wP1WwOzr4fSsqSw/edit#gid=1533361337">Provider Users</a> & <a href="https://drive.google.com/open?id=1CofebAnz02InLwE8PxHVRFBfvRbzoSjBajFEk9RjaJ0">Signatures</a> - List all of the physicians, nurse practitioners, physician assistants, and any additional clinician with an NPI, DEA, and/or state license, in the spreadsheet.
 All clinicians intending to prescribe or order from the {{% system-name %}} system must also perform a signature capture, to upload into the system for electronic signature needs.
 Please print and return the linked form, also.</td>
 </tr>
 <tr>
 <td>4</td>